Acne Before Period: 8 Ways to Prevent

 Most skin care products contain harsh ingredients and chemicals that produce similar effects of estrogen in the body.
 Most products contain sulfates which are harsh chemical cleansers.
 Sulfates eliminate moisture from the skin.

-When it dries, it signals the glands to produce sebum.
+When our skin lacks moisture, it signals the glands to produce sebum.
 Since a skin that’s struggling with acne is irritated and inflamed, you should go for gentle products that help your skin retain its moisture.
 Using gentle skincare products is one of the best ways to prevent period acne.

 7. Limit caffeine and alcohol intake